HarunaDev/HarunaDev/README.md

 ### Hello World 👋, my name is Alvin
 #### I am a Software Developer 💻

-I am a blockchain and web3 enthusiast, I am currently learning new ways to solve problems, and create applications that matter with the JavaScript language.
+I am a blockchain and web3 enthusiast, I am currently learning new ways to solve problems, and create value with the JavaScript language.
 I enjoy building projects and I look forward to collaborating with other developers on this platform.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HarunaDev)](https://github.com/anuraghazra/github-readme-stats)